1,000+ Opportunities

 * indicates required field U.S. News taps MC Education, Law among nation’s finest graduate school programs MC Dance Marathon helps support Mississippi’s only Children’s Hospital Choctaw Sports Night celebrates MC Athletics ‘Through the Ages’ MC offers summer art camps for youths, community classes for adults 200 S. Capitol Street, Clinton, MS 39056

-Based on current listing details, eligibility includes: Mississippi-based HBCUs Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Mississippi-based HBCUs.
+Confirm the full requirements in the official notice before applying.